wharfkit/website/src/lib/docs/Antelope/Checksum.md

 description: Create and compare checksum hashes utilized within the Antelope ecosystem.
 category: Antelope
 published: true
-requiresReview: true
 ---

 # Checksum

 The `Checksum` type is the base of a family of different checksum types used for hashing different [Bytes](/docs/antelope/bytes) values.
-Each variant can be used to compute the hash of a given value and also provides equality helpers for comparison purposes.
+Each variant can be used to compute the hash of a given value and also provide equality helpers for comparison purposes.

 ## Variants

-While the base `Checksum` type is never used directly, it provides common functionality for all of the following core types below.
+While the base `Checksum` type is never used directly, it provides common functionality for all of the following core types:

 - Checksum160 (ripemd160)
 - Checksum256 (sha256)
 - Checksum512 (sha512)

-These types can all be included in projects for use in the various places we typically find these types of hashes (e.g. Chain ID, Transaction ID).
+These types can all be included in projects, for use in the various places we typically find these types of hashes (e.g. Chain ID, Transaction ID).

 ## Usage

 Any of the above variants can be included and used in a project.
-For the example below the `Checksum256` type is being used, but identical syntax is available for `Checksum160` and `Checksum512`.
+For the example below, the `Checksum256` type is being used, but identical syntax is available for `Checksum160` and `Checksum512`.

 ### Casting